saumya-guptaa/ISCO-630E/README.md

 	2. Using two input one output X-NOR data , train a 	Neural Network	using Back Propagation Algorithm.Explain 	how will you test the network.

 7. A Bidirectional Associative Memory is used to store given 4 pairs of patterns of setA and setB.
 Calculate Weight Matrix and test the level of weight corrections.

+8. A Kohennen Network is used to classify 2-D i/p vectors.
+Training is to be done with randomly generated neurons.

+9. Design FIS to diagnose whether a person has Covid'19 or not based on symptoms, using both Mamdani and Sugeno Approaches.